-Though it may sound materialistic or shallow, physical compatibility — physical attraction to one another — is necessary for a relationship to take hold and be maintained.
+Though it may sound superficial, physical compatibility — physical attraction to one another — is necessary for a relationship to take hold and be maintained.
 You need to be attracted to your partner, and certainly not be repulsed.
-Beauty is in the eyes of the beholder, and physical compatibility is clearly based on a subjective set of preferences, but it is still an important component in a relationship.
+Beauty is in the eyes of the beholder, and physical compatibility is clearly based on a subjective set of preferences.
+Nevertheless it is an important component in a relationship.

 You can be attracted to someone physically, but if emotionally there is no connection, the relationship cannot endure.
 This happens very often: People look beautiful on paper or in real life, but when you meet and talk to them, you don’t feel anything — there is no “click”.
 Every healthy relationship needs a feeling of trust and commonality, as well as emotional nurturing.

 Intellectual compatibility is two people who respect each other’s intelligence.
 They share and are stimulated by each others ideas and/or shared intellectual interests.
 They value each other’s opinion and thoughts.
 They find each other’s conversation interesting.

 Eternal Compatibility: The Shared Vision